FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

 ## File Path

 The file path data type describes where an digital file is located in a machine-readable way.
-Syntactically, the payload is a URI reference as defined by [RFC 3986](https://www.rfc-editor.org/info/rfc3986), or a valid URL string as defined by the [WHATWG URL specification](https://url.spec.whatwg.org/).
+Syntactically, the payload is a "valid URL string" as defined by the [WHATWG URL specification](https://url.spec.whatwg.org/).
-That is, it can be an absolute or relative URL, optionally with a fragment string.
+That is, it can be an absolute or relative URL, optionally with a fragment string, and can contain non-ASCII characters that are permitted in a valid URL string.
+It can also include percent-encoded bytes.

 Version 7.0 only supports the following URLs: